MedwardsII/Bug-tracker/README.md

 - Django REST API Framework
 - JavaScript
 - HTML / CSS

+# Lessons Learned
+- Creation of a REST API.
+- Further depth of User authentication and views.
+- Development of multiple page site.
+- Deployment of a Django application to a server(Nginx).

 # Features
 - ***Create a submission for and delete a ticket.***